AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ## Variables

-Variables are predefined and allow for using some device context in a payload.
+Variables allow for using some device context in a payload.
 When sending events, variables are replaced with actual values e.g. `$endpointName` with `test-device-47193512895`.
-There are several variables that can be used.
+There are several variables that can be used, they are predefined.
 If a variable does not exist e.g. `$notExisting`, then it is sent as a normal text.

 === "Device Lifecycle Variables"